 It is probably best not to consider a sleeping bag as your only bedding, but consider it to be part of a ‘sleep system’ incorporating liner, pyjamas, down blanket or clothing for additional warmth in the colder months.
 The type of mat you use will also be a factor in how well you sleep and how warm you are.

 The starting point is your sleeping bag.
 The kind that offers the greatest warmth compared to its pack weight will always be a down filled bag.
 Unfortunately down bags are more expensive, but the weight and bulk difference between down and synthetic filling can be considerable.
 Goose down provides better insulation than duck down and is consequently more expensive still.
-Alpkit’s Skyehigh bags costing around £160 have long been something I have lusted after but not been able to afford.
-It is possible to find cheaper down bags though, our goose down bags (below) cost just £55 each in 2017, bought from an eBay seller who was off-loading bankrupt stock.
+It is possible to find cheap goose down bags though, ours (below) cost just £55 each in 2017, bought from an eBay seller who was off-loading bankrupt stock.

 These sort of bargains are hard to predict, but you can find them sometimes on eBay if you are patient.
 When searching for a down bag in this way you should be wary of any that say they have been stored in the stuff-sac, as this can damage the ‘loft’ of the bag and damage the heat retention properties.
 People seem to add ‘has been stored in its stuff sac since day one’ as some sort of selling point, when in fact it is the opposite.
 Down bags should always be stored hung up, fully unpacked.